radius-project/radius/docs/content/getting-started/tutorial/webapp/webapp-add-database.md

 Once the database is defined as a component, you can connect to it by referencing the `db` component from within the `todoapp` component via a `dependsOn` section.

 The `dependsOn` section is used to configure relationships between a component and services provided by other components.
 The `db` is of kind `azure.com/CosmosDocumentDb@v1alpha1`, which supports the MongoDB protocol. `db` is considered to provide a service of kind `mongodb.com/Mongo` implicitly.
 Configuring a dependency on a service is the other part of specifying a relationship.
 This declares the *intention* from the `todoapp` component to communicate with the `db` using `mongodb.com/Mongo` as the protocol.

+Here's what the todoapp component will look like with the `dependsOn` section added within its properties:

 ```
   resource todoapplication 'Components' = {